SheffieldMLtracking/bee_track/README.md

 - THEN install python dependencies in the venv:

-`pip install -r bee_track/requirementsJLW250130.txt` *NB: this file is temporary while I test for bugs.
-Soon I will merge it withe "requirements.txt."*
+`pip install -r bee_track/requirementsMTS250515.txt` *NB: this file is temporary while I test for bugs.
+Soon I will merge it withe "requirements.txt."* *NB2: switched to old version of PyGObject*

 This must be done after running `aravissetup` because some of the python modules rely on some of the installs when installing aravis.